markmoxon/elite-source-code-bbc-micro-cassette/README.md

 * `output/ELTcode.unprot.bin`
 * `output/ELThead.bin`

-`elite-bcfs.asm` is the BeebAsm version of the BASIC source file `S.BCFS`, which is responsible for creating the "Big Code File" - i.e. concatenating all the `ELTA`...`ELTG` binaries plus the `SHIPS` data into a single executable called `ELTcode`.
+`elite-bcfs.asm` is the BeebAsm version of the BASIC source file `S.BCFS`, which is responsible for creating the "Big Code File" - i.e. concatenating the `ELTA` to `ELTG` binaries plus the `SHIPS` data into a single executable called `ELTcode`.

-There is also a simple checksum test added to the start of the `ELTcode` file, but at this stage the code is not encrypted, which is why it has `unprot` in the name.
+There is also a simple checksum test added to the start of the `ELTcode` file, but at this stage the compiled code is not encrypted, which is why it has `unprot` in the name.
 The original BASIC files contain encryption code that can't be replicated in BeebAsm, so we do this using Python in step 4 below.

 ### 3. Compile the loader with `elite-loader.asm`